3YOURMIND/django-add-default-value/README.md

 # django-add-default-value

-> This django Migration Operation can be used to transfer a fields default value
-> to the database scheme.
+> Django Migration Operation that can be used to transfer a field’s default value to the database scheme.

 <a href="https://pypi.python.org/pypi/django-add-default-value/"><img src="https://img.shields.io/pypi/v/django-add-default-value.svg" alt="PyPi version" /></a>
 <a href="./LICENSE"><img src="https://img.shields.io/github/license/3yourmind/django-add-default-value.svg" alt="badge of license" /></a>